There’s way more to Boracay than White’s Beach! But if you travel there with family, what are the best things to do in Boracay with kids?

 Boracay isn’t all beaches and water.
 There are some great places to eat on the island as well.
 For those looking for something quick and easy, Yellow Cab Pizza is a delicious comfort food worth trying.
 They have a few locations scattered throughout the island.
 Christina’s cousin Angelie highly recommended Jonah’s Fruitshack as a delicious option for great food right on the beach.
 They have a location right on the border of Station 1 and 2 near Willy’s Rock.

 If you are looking for the best restaurants in Boracay for local eats, Nonie’s was a restaurant that we were dying to try but had to cancel our reservations due to timing.
 It’s located at the border between Station 2 and Station 3.
-Lemon Cafe in D’Mall was one of our favourite places for lunch.
+Lemon Cafe in D’Mall was one of our favorite places for lunch.
 The food is fresh and fun, and the kids absolutely loved the fruit shakes.

 But the restaurant we loved the most was Pig Out Bistro.
 Pig Out Bistro is small so wait times can be very long (we waited about 45 minutes).
 But if you can hold out, then you’ll be greeted by great seafood dishes and tasty takes on pub grub.
 We really loved the green oysters.

-Best places to Stay in Boracay
+Best Places to Stay in Boracay

 There are loads of great hotels in Boracay.
-We mentioned some of them earlier when talking about the various Stations and the private beaches.
+We mentioned some of them earlier when talking about the various Stations and private beaches.
 But here is the breakdown of the best hotels and resorts in Boracay.
 Whether you are looking for budget hotels or the best resort in Boracay, we recommend using Agoda for booking hotels in Asia.
 It tends to offer the best deals and show the most accurate availability.
 It shows you the prices of hotels across many hotel booking engines so you can find the best deal.

 Movenpick Resort and Spa Boracay

 The Movenpick is a family-friendly resort on Punta Bunga beach.
 It’s on the north end of the island, so it takes about 20-25 minutes to get there from the Caticlan ferry and involves about a 10-15 minute drive to D’Mall in Station 2.
 It features a fantastic pool, a variety of restaurant options, and some of the best service we have experienced.
 Kids will love “Chocolate Hour” in the afternoon where a variety of chocolate treats are available.
 Make sure to try the traditional Hot Shell massage.
 It’s the perfect way to relax.
 You can check out the latest prices and availability here.
+You can check out our experience at the Movenpick Boracay here.

 Shangri-La Boracay Resort and Spa